elkuradusenge/rwa-agri-notify/README.md

 ### How to Run
 1. Clone this repository.
-2. Navigate to the project folder: `rwa-agri-notify-v2`.
+2. Navigate to the project folder: `rwa-agri-notify`.
 3. Open `index.html` in your browser.
    - Or use a local server like Live Server for VS Code.